 Fast-forward 2 years.
-Mrs Smith’s health deteriorates and she moves into a care home.
+Mrs Smith's health deteriorates and she moves into a residential care home.
 She is financially assessed by the Local Authority.
 What does Mrs Smith own?
 Well the house is still worth £150,000 but now she only owns half of it because the other half is owned by the Property Trust, so that is £75,000.
 Her cash and investments are still valued at £50,000, so in total she is worth £125,000.

 Mrs Smith remains in the care home for 5 years again at a cost of £30,000 a year, amounting to £150,000 in total.
 The value of Mrs Smith's Estate reduces below £23,250 after 4 years, at which point the Local Authority offers financial support.
 When her assets drop below £14,250 Mrs Smith receives the maximum financial support from the Local Authority.

 When Mrs Smith dies, her Estate is only worth £14,250 but the value of the Property Trust remains untouched by the care home fees and is still worth £75,000.

 So how much do you think her son inherits?
 In the first example he receives £50,000.
 However in the second example, with the Property Trust Wills, he inherits £89,250 (£14,250 from Mrs Smith and £75,000 from the Property Trust).

 You can see that by Mr & Mrs Smith putting in place Property Trust Wills, their son would have received an additional inheritance of £39,250.
 This is all because Mr & Mrs Smith took the decision to look beyond a simple Will and planned ahead for the future.

 At Co-op Legal Services, our award winning Wills team specialises in Property Trust Wills and can help you understand your options.